Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

-The interaction-related heterogeneity of the feature hour is reduced compared to the global plot, although there is still some variation apparent for working days.
-From a domain perspective, we might also consider an interaction of the temperature with hour and working day \citep[as done in][]{hiabu2022unifying}.
-Thus, we include temperature in feature subsets $S$ and $Z$ and apply GADGET again with the same settings as described above.
-The feature workingday governs the first split.
+Again, we first apply PINT with $s=200$ and $\alpha = 0.05$ on all features to define the interacting feature subset $S$ for GADGET.
+Since some features---such as season, temperature, and perceived temperature---are correlated, we use ALE for our analysis.
+Although the features ``hour'' and ``working day'' are highly significant, the p-values of all other features are close to $1$, indicating that only the heterogeneity of the local effects for hour and workingday is caused by interactions.
+Hence, we set $S=Z = \{hr, workingday\}$ and apply GADGET with a maximum depth of 3 and $\gamma = 0.15$.
+GADGET splits once with the binary feature ``workingday'', reducing the interaction-related heterogeneity of the two features by $R^2_{Tot} = 0.88$.
+The middle plots of Figure \ref{fig:bike} show the regional ALE plots after applying GADGET.
+During working days and rush hours, prominent peaks are observed, while there is a decline during the noon and afternoon hours.
+However, on non-working days, the trend is the opposite.
+This interaction is not visible in the global ALE plot of the feature hour (left plot).
+The interaction-related heterogeneity of the feature ``hour'' is reduced compared to the global plot, although there is still some apparent variation for working days.
+From a domain perspective, we might also consider an interaction of the temperature with the hour and working day \citep[as done in][]{hiabu2022unifying}.
+Thus, we include the temperature in the feature subsets $S$ and $Z$ and apply GADGET again with the same settings as described above.
+The feature ``workingday'' governs the first split.
 However, for the region of working days, GADGET splits again according to temperature, as shown in the right plot of Figure \ref{fig:bike}.
-While the interaction-related heterogeneity of feature temperature was barely reduced within GADGET ($R^2_j = 0.03$)---which supports the results of PINT---using temperature in the subset of splitting features $Z$ further reduced the interaction-related heterogeneity of hour by $15\%$.
+Although the interaction-related heterogeneity of the feature ``temperature'' was barely reduced within GADGET ($R^2_j = 0.03$)---which supports the results of PINT---using temperature in the subset of splitting features $Z$ further reduced the interaction-related heterogeneity of hour by $15\%$.
 Thus, feature interactions can be asymmetric, and extending $Z$ based on domain knowledge might be a valid option in some cases.